fossas/fossa-cli/docs/walkthroughs/custom-integrating-with-bower-example.md

 Please note that with the fossa-deps file, we can report dependencies, but we cannot:

-- differentiate between direct and deep dependencies
+- differentiate between direct and transitive dependencies
 - report edge information between dependencies